swiss6th/homebridge-almond/readme.md

 Almond+ Platform plugin for the amazing [Homebridge](https://github.com/nfarina/homebridge) project.

-Currently only support binary switches, with more coming later.

 # Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g pablopoo/homebridge-almond`
+2. Install this plugin using: `npm install -g swiss6th/homebridge-almond`
 3. Update your configuration file.
 See the sample below.

 # Configuration